NixOS/nix.dev/source/tutorials/dev-environment.md

 utilities to be a part of the development environment without additional manual steps.

-We can now use the `nix-shell` to launch the newly created shell environment:
+We can now use `nix-shell` to launch the shell environment we just declared:

 ```shell-session
 $ nix-shell